• Skip to primary navigation

 • How much water you’ll need depends on how thick or thin your tahini is and your desired consistency.
 If you want to use it as a dip and be thicker, use less water.

-• I don't have a problem with my blender pureeing garlic cloves in a dressing, but if your blender or food processor does then you might want to crush the garlic before adding it in with the rest of the ingredients (if using the blender method).
+• I don't have a problem with my blender pureeing garlic cloves in a dressing, but if your blender or food processor has trouble then you might want to crush the garlic before adding it in with the rest of the ingredients (if using the blender method).

 • Use it as a dressing for noodles, like in this tahini soba noodle recipe